All Posts

 Key steps teams often miss when moving from a successful AI demo to a reliable, governed production system.

-AI initiatives rarely fail during the demo.
-They fail in the first 90 days of production.
-The pattern is familiar: a small team builds something impressive, leadership leans in, and the conversation shifts to, “How quickly can we get this into production?”
+The pattern is familiar: a small team builds something impressive, leadership leans in, and the conversation shifts to, "How quickly can we get this into production?"

 The answer is almost always longer than anyone wants to hear — not because the technology is immature, but because the gap between a working demo and a production system is fundamentally an operations and governance problem, not an engineering one.